Dezman Moses: Kansas City Chiefs

 Moses was claimed off waivers by the Kansas City Chiefs on September 1, 2013.
-On August 10, 2014, Moses was placed on the waived/injured list and after he cleared waivers, he was placed on injured reserve on August 12, 2014.
+On August 10, 2014, Moses was placed on the waived/injured list and after he cleared waivers; he was placed on injured reserve on August 12.

 On September 10, 2016, Moses was released by the Chiefs.
 He was signed again by the Chiefs on September 14.
-He was released on October 7, 2016.
+Moses was released on October 7.